 Often the reason that people choose to pursue a career as a travel therapist, or even just decide to work a few travel therapy contracts, is to make more money.
+They’ve heard that travel therapy pay can be much higher than pay at a permanent position.
 For therapists coming out of school with massive student loan debt, finding a way to deal with that debt is a primary concern, and travel therapy is a great way to make more money especially when starting out as a new grad.
 This leads to the most common question people have when first researching the pros and cons of travel therapy: How much money do travel therapists make?

 Understanding Pay Differences for Travelers